JamesAmato/cmb-ml/README.md

 # Data File Links

 We provide links to the various data used.
-Alternatives to get this data are in `data_acquisition` and the `Demonstrations`.
+Alternatives to get this data are in `get_data` and the `Demonstrations`.
+"Science assets" refers to data created externally.

 - Science assets
   - From the source